DeepakVadgama/deepakvadgama.github.io/_posts/blog/2015-10-08-circle-into-tangent.md

     <a href="#"><img src="/images/blog/today.jpg"></a>
 </figure>

 A friend once told me, 9 years of software development in an investment bank feels like 1st year repeated 9 times.
 This statement was lost on me until today.
-As I ponder over my future plans, no longer being part of Nomura as of today, I am beginning to feel the same.
+As I ponder over my future, no longer being part of Nomura as of today, I am beginning to feel the same.

 I was part of HSBC, J.P.Morgan and then Nomura for last 9 years, working as a software developer primarily in Java.
 I was also technical lead of a failed startup chat2get.com, and have made couple of websites along the way.
 My plans are for something slightly more drastic.

 ## What next

 We (few friends & myself) plan to form a software company catering specifically to the small and medium businesses in India.
-These companies still use paper for their workflow and at best use excel.
+These companies still use paper for their workflow, at best excel/spreadsheets.

 The service companies in India, though capable, cater to larger clients and fail to provide attention to the smaller ones.
 Products like SAP provide solutions, but are prohibitively expensive to be bought, customized and maintained.
 We want to help such businesses use software and become more effective and efficient.